-Science tells us that visualization is one of the most powerful keys of success.
+Science tells us that visualization is one of the most powerful keys to success.
 Yet visualization is a critical leadership skill more than half of all business owners, executives and managers lack.
 In an article for Medium, Evan Sinar, chief scientist and VP of global leadership company DDI says, “Over 50 percent of leaders we’ve assessed struggle to demonstrate this form of visionary leadership, a larger deficiency percentage than for any other leadership skill.”

 Hustle without focus results in wasted time and energy.
 That’s why defining the finish line proves so important.
 In this article, get more effective at imagining and achieving business and life goals by learning what visualization is and how to master it.